 Cordwood building is an old construction technique that is gaining popularity among those who decide to live off the grid.
-Cordwood houses started appearing in Wisconsin with the coming of the first settlers and these natural, hand-built houses are being constructed even in these modern times.
+Cordwood houses started appearing in Wisconsin with the coming of the first settlers.
+These natural, hand-built houses are being constructed even in these modern times.

 I first found out about cordwood construction while visiting my friend Steve in North Carolina.
-He built a retreat in the woods after researching about cordwood building and about his family’s roots.
-His ancestors settled in Wisconsin during the 1900s and the houses they built used the cordwood technique.
+He built a retreat in the woods after researching about cordwood building and his family’s roots.
+His ancestors settled in Wisconsin during the 1900s and the houses they made used the cordwood technique.

 Cordwood building basics